Paul Wilkins Kendall: Siberian Campaign

 Kendall attended the Infantry School of Arms at Fort Benning, Georgia, from late 1918 to early 1919.

 After completing his training, he was assigned to the 27th Infantry Regiment during the Siberian Campaign.
 Kendall participated in an action on January 10, 1920, for which he received the Distinguished Service Cross.
+The citation for the medal reads:

 Post-Siberian Campaign

-Kendall carried out a variety of assignments in the 1920s and '30s, including a posting to Fort Logan, Colorado with the 38th Infantry Regiment in 1923 and served as an Instructor in the Department of English and History at the United States Military Academy from 1925 to 1930 and later at Northwestern Military and Naval Academy.
+Kendall carried out a variety of assignments in the 1920s and '30s, including a posting to Fort Logan, Colorado with the 38th Infantry Regiment in 1923 and served as an instructor in the Department of English and History at the United States Military Academy from 1925 to 1930 and later at Northwestern Military and Naval Academy.
 Kendall also performed duty in China, Hawaii and the Philippines.

 In 1936, Kendall graduated from the Command & General Staff College.
 In the early 1940s, he served in a staff assignment at the Office of the Chief of Staff in Washington, D.C.